 LUCENTIS and Macugen are new treatments for the wet form of age-related macular degeneration.
 These injections block abnormal blood vessel growth and leakage.

-In rare cases of wet macular degeneration, laser treatment may be recommended.
+In rare cases, laser treatment may be recommended.
 This involves the use of painless laser light to destroy abnormal, leaking blood vessels under the retina.
 This form of treatment is only possible when the abnormal blood vessels are far enough away from the macula that it will not damage it.
-Only rare cases of wet macular degeneration meet these criteria.
+Only rare cases of wet degeneration meet these criteria.
 When laser treatment is possible, it may slow or stop the progression of the disease but is generally not expected to bring back any vision that has already been lost.